GriffinAustin/pynance/README.md

 `pip` should be pre-installed on Linux.
 On Windows and OS X, you may first need to install it.
 [How?](https://pip.pypa.io/en/latest/installing.html#installation)

+#### Issues
+##### Ubuntu
+-   Python 3 installation on Ubuntu 14.04 LTS.
+Matplotlib does not work properly with pycairo in Python 3.
+As a result, when I typed `import pynance` at the `python3` prompt, I was getting a warning message.
+To use matplotlib in Python 3 and eliminate the warning, you need to install `cairocffi`, for which I was getting a build error using `sudo -H pip3 install cairocffi`.
+That issue was resolved by first running `sudo apt-get install libffi-dev`.

 ### Manual (Development) Installation
 If you want to contribute to PyNance development, start an independent fork, or for any other reason don't want to use `pip`,